mgmeisinger/Py2.0-Security-Suite/README.md

 	Enter a directory and skim that section's README for further directions on commands and supporting files.

-*You will need Python on the local machine to run.* <br>
+*-You will need Python on the local machine to run.* <br>
-*Make sure you are in the correct directory.*
+*-Make sure you are in the correct directory.*